FLAMEGPU/docs/flamegpu/simulation.rst

 In order to set the execution arguments (described in the next section) for simulation executable in any one of one of the four launch configurations, the ``Command Arguments`` property can be set form the Project Properties Page (Select ``Project`` Menu followed by ``FLAMEGPU\_Project Properties``).
 The ``Command Arguments`` property is located under ``Configuration Properties -> Debug`` (see :ref:`Agent Function Scripts and the Simulation API`).
 Each configuration has its own set of ``Command Arguments`` so when moving between configurations these will need to be set.
-Likewise the ``Configuration Properties`` are computer and user specific so these cannot be preset and must be specified the first time each example is compiled and run.
+Likewise, the ``Configuration Properties`` are computer and user specific so these cannot be preset and must be specified the first time each example is compiled and run.
 The Visual Studio macro ``$InputDir`` can be used to specify the working directory of the project file which makes locating initial agent data XML files for many of the examples much easier (these are normally located in the iterations folders of each example).

 The Command Arguments have been set the simulation executable can be launched by selecting ``Start Debugging`` from the ``Debug`` menu or using the ``F5`` hotkey (this is the same in both release and debug launch configurations).